zmon1010/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ### series.connectors.width `Number` *(default: 1)*

-The width of the connector line.
+The width of the connector line in pixels.

 #### Example - configure the label connector width
     <div id="chart"></div>